 Drop-in individuals and families are welcome.
 Registration is encouraged but not required for participation.
 Groups of eight or larger need to be confirmed at least seven days in advance.
 Volunteers under the age of 18 must have the Volunteer Agreement signed by a parent or guardian.
 Youth under 15 are welcome and have to be accompanied by an adult.

 No experience necessary.
 Training and tools will be provided.
 Light snacks and beverages will be available.
 Bring a completed Volunteer Agreement.

-We work rain or shine.
+The event may be cancelled due to heavy weather or fire conditions.
 Wear clothes that can get dirty.
 Long pants and closed-toe shoes are required.
 Dress in layers for varying weather conditions and rain gear if needed.
 Fulfills community service requirements.

-Enjoy a quiet morning underneath the canopy of towering redwoods and evergreens in this tranquil park.
-We will maintain a native planting community where over 1,700 plants has been established.
+Spend a morning under the canopy of towering redwoods and evergreens in this peaceful park.
+We will continue our goal of introducing over 1,700 native plants.
 After the program, discover nearby trails traversing the countryside and visit the Folger Stable, which houses the Carriage Room Museum and offers horseback riding activities.

-Join us in the last Stewardship Corps event before the summer.
-Help us beautify the entrance to the park by pulling invasive weeds near recently planted native species.
+Help us beautify the entrance to the park by planting native species.
+We will look to add to the diversity of species that volunteers have previously planted, such as California lilac, California poppy, and yarrow.
 This unique locale at Coyote Point allows visitors to engage in a range of recreational activities including biking, hiking, windsurfing, sailing, canoeing, picnicking, and enjoying the exhibits at the CuriOdyssey museum.

 Meet at the parking lot near the Magic Mountain Picnic Area (take an immediate left after passing the park entrance).